observablehq/framework/docs/reactivity.md

 }
 ```

-If multiple blocks define top-level variables with the same name, these blocks will still run, but any references to these variables in other blocks will throw a duplicate definition error because the definition is ambiguous.
+If multiple blocks define top-level variables with the same name, these blocks will still run, but any references to duplicated variables in other blocks will throw a duplicate definition error because the definition is ambiguous.

 ## Promises

 <div class="tip">See <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises">MDN’s <i>Using promises</i></a> for an introduction to promises.</div>

 A [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) represents the result of an asynchronous operation: some data loaded from a file, say, or a module imported dynamically, or the end of an animation, or some text input from the user.
-For the most part, you can use promises in Framework the same way you use them in any vanilla JavaScript environment.
-But there’s one special feature of Framework that makes working with promises a bit more convenient:

-**When one code block refers to a promise defined in another code block, the referencing code block implicitly awaits the promise.**
+In Framework, when one code block refers to a promise defined in another code block, the referencing code block implicitly awaits the promise.
+This means promises are often invisible — you don’t have to worry whether something is a promise or whether it’s resolved.

-We call this *implicit `await`*.

-Implicit `await` only applies _across_ code blocks, not _within_ a code block.
+<div class="note">Implicit <code>await</code> only applies <i>across</i> code blocks, not <i>within</i> a code block.
+Within a code block, a promise is just a promise.</div>

-And it means instead of needing to `await` a promise defined in another code block, the entire code block waits for the promise to resolve before running.
-This makes it easier to work with promises in Framework, because you don’t have to worry about whether a promise has resolved before you use it.

-Declaring a file attachment without an await.
+For example, below `FileAttachment.json` returns a promise, and so the value of `volcano` is a promise.

 ```js echo
 const volcano = FileAttachment("./javascript/volcano.json").json();
 ```

+And yet if we reference `volcano` in another code block, we don’t need to `await`.
+The `await` is implicit; the code block automatically waits for the `volcano` promise to resolve before running.

 ```js echo
 volcano
 ```

-Declaring multiple file attachments means that the files will load in parallel.
-This is faster than loading them sequentially using explicit `await`, and simpler than using `Promise.all`.
+This pattern is especially useful for loading multiple files.
+The files are loaded in parallel, and referencing code blocks only wait for the files they need.
+This is faster than loading files sequentially with `await`, and simpler than `Promise.all`.

 ```js run=false
 const a = FileAttachment("a.csv").csv({typed: true});